tara-fenton/git-branches-lesson/README.md

 `git push origin tf-js`

-Go to github and confirm your branch was successful by checking the branches dropdown
+Go to github and confirm your branch was successful pushed by checking the branches dropdown

     Confirm with a 🦄: the push was successful